-(3) Transition provisions.
-A person elected before January 1, 2005, to the office of Chief Justice, Associate Justice, or Judge of the Appellate Division for a term which extends beyond January 1, 2005, and who is in office on January 1, 2005, may continue to serve for the remainder of the term.
-That person may stand for retention in the office for a succeeding regular term as provided in this section, subject to the provisions of G.S.
-7A-4.20.
-If the person continues to serve for the remainder of the term but does not stand for retention election, a vacancy is created in the office upon expiration of the term, and this vacancy shall be filled by appointment as provided in this section.
+(4) Transition provisions.
+The term of office of a person who has been elected before January 1, 2007, to the office of Chief Justice, Associate Justice, or Judge of the Appellate Division for a term which extends beyond January 1, 2007, and who is in office on January 1, 2007, is extended through June 30 of the year following the eighth year after the date any such Justice or Judge was last elected to the office.
+If the person so elected continues to serve for the remainder of the term, that person may stand for retention in the office for a succeeding regular term as provided in this section.
+If the person continues to serve for the remainder of the term but does not stand for retention election, a vacancy is created in the office upon expiration of the term, and this vacancy shall be filled by nomination and appointment as provided in this section.